 The chorus has appeared in TV commercials and recorded theme songs for television shows and international events, in the process releasing eight CDs, each of which has been met with critical and commercial success.

 In February 2016, the chorus changed its name to “Roppongi Male Chorus ZIG-ZAG” and restarted their activities.

 There are more than 90 members, who come together to declare the beauty which music provides throughout our lives.

-In June 2018, the chorus will stage a performance of “The Last Message” at Carnegie Hall, New York, followed by a follow-on concert at Suntory Hall in Tokyo.
+In June 2018, the chorus staged a performance of “The Last Message” at Carnegie Hall with a full audience, New York, followed by a follow-on concert at Suntory Hall in Tokyo.

 Representative Members: President: Shigeaki Saegusa, Composer

 Vice President: Hiroyuki Watanabe, President, Lead-off Japan Co., Ltd.

 Vice President: Etsuo Nakahara, Managing Director, Clinique DUBOIS